-Mud and straw brick
+Mud and Straw Brick

-In Ancient Egypt people used mud and straw to make bricks for their houses.
+In ancient Egypt people used mud and straw to make bricks for their houses.
 The straw was added to the mud to make the brick stronger.
 They were placed in a mould to give them an oblong shape, which is easier to build with.
 This material helps to keep the houses cool when it is hot and warm when it is cool.

 In some parts of the world people still build their houses with these materials today because they are cheap and easy to find.

 - What material is your house built of?